-7 Secrets to Raising Your Daughter to Believe in Herself
+How to Get Your Daughter to Believe in Herself

-Do you wish your daughter could see herself the way you and her teachers do?
+Do you wish your daughter could believe in herself the way you and her teachers do?
 Learn 7 things you can do at home to raise a girl who has the confidence and determination to do anything!

 I’ve been accused more than once of being a “helicopter mom”.
 I wish I could argue, but it’s true!
 I’m the mom on the playground hovering 3 feet away from my daughter, trying to fend off a heart attack while she gleefully runs across the platforms between slides.
 But even when I’m imagining 36 ways she could hurt herself, I really try to keep that anxiety to myself (apart from the frantic hovering, of course).
 Because I would hate for my daughter to think that I don’t believe she’s capable of doing cool things.